lmu-devs/lmu_app_client/README.md

 # Use the Flutter SDK for this project
 fvm flutter pub get

-# EXAMPLE: So everytime you want to execute anything regarding Flutter/ Dart add fvm in fron of the command like this
+# EXAMPLE: So everytime you want to execute anything regarding Flutter/Dart add fvm in fron of the command like this
 fvm flutter run
 fvm dart pub get